Every month is a financial literacy month for customers of Chrysler Capital – April is just when everyone else takes part.

 So, why would it matter to an auto lender whether their customers are financially literate and healthy?

-“We think that the better prepared customers are financially to purchase or lease a vehicle, the easier that process will be for them, and the more likely it is that they will be satisfied and financially secure after making that commitment,” Millard explained.
+“We think that the better prepared customers are financially to purchase or lease a vehicle, the easier that process will be for them, and the more likely it is that they will be satisfied and financially secure after making that commitment,” Bockenstedt explained.

 Financial Literacy Month is just a reminder that you can benefit from making smart choices year-round.